sejnub/ha-prometheus-stack/temp.md

+# Structural Inconsistencies Progress

 After reviewing the codebase, here are the structural inconsistencies that need to be addressed:

+## ✅ COMPLETED: Documentation (README Files)

+**Status: FIXED** - All README files now have consistent formatting:

+- ✅ Consistent structure with numbered sections
+- ✅ Standardized formatting and cross-references
+- ✅ Table of Contents added to all README files
+- ✅ Proper spacing with blank lines after headers and before lists
+- ✅ Consistent support and license sections
+- ✅ All emoji icons removed from section headers

-- S6-Overlay Service Scripts:
+## 🔄 REMAINING: S6-Overlay Service Scripts

 - The up scripts have consistent structure but could be improved with standardized timeouts and error messages
 - Some services might be missing proper dependency declarations
 - We should ensure all services have consistent file permissions

-- Test Scripts:
+## 🔄 REMAINING: Test Scripts

 - The scripts have different header styles and documentation formats
 - Some scripts use different color definitions and print functions
 - Error handling is inconsistent across scripts
 - Variable naming conventions vary

-- Configuration Files:
+## 🔄 REMAINING: Configuration Files

 - Dashboard files use different JSON formatting styles
 - Configuration files are scattered across different directories
 - Some config files might be missing proper validation

-- Documentation:
-  - README files have inconsistent formats across directories
-  - Some directories are missing README files
-  - Documentation style varies between files

-Would you like me to start fixing these inconsistencies?
-I can tackle them one category at a time, starting with whichever you think is most important.
+---

+**Next Priority:** Would you like me to continue with the S6-Overlay Service Scripts next, or would you prefer to tackle the Test Scripts inconsistencies first?